Save Big on Taxes with Expert Assisted ITR Filing from ₹799!

 What will be the effect of registration of design?

-The registration of a proposed design grants the registered proprietor the 'Copyright' for the design during the period of registration.
+The registration of proposed design grants the registered proprietor the 'Copyright' for the design during the period of registration.
 In this context, 'Copyright' refers to the exclusive right to apply the design to their article, specifically within the registered class.

 How much is the penalty for the Design piracy of a registered design?

-In the event that someone infringes upon the copyright of a registered design, they will be held liable for each offense and required to pay a sum of ₹ 25,000/- to the registered proprietor, with a maximum penalty of ₹ 50,000/-.
+If someone infringes upon the copyright of a registered design, they will be held liable for each offense and required to pay a sum of ₹ 25,000/- to the registered proprietor, with a maximum penalty of ₹ 50,000/-.
 This amount will be treated as a contractual debt related to a specific design.
 The registered proprietor holds the authority to initiate legal action to recover damages caused by such a breach and to seek an injunction against the repetition of the offense.
 The total amount recoverable as a contractual debt, as specified in Section 22(2)(a), shall not exceed ₹ 50,000/-.
 It is important to note that any lawsuit related to the recovery of damages or violation should be filed in a court of jurisdiction equal to or higher than the District Court Judge level.

 Subscribe to our newsletter blogs